 What else?
-If you and your pooch want to walk up a thirst, the Bryncynan Inn in Morfa Nefyn is dog-friendly and around a 12 mile walk further along the Wales Coast Path on the spectacular Llŷn Peninsular
+If you and your pooch want to walk up a thirst, the Bryncynan Inn in Morfa Nefyn is dog-friendly, and around a 12-mile walk further along the Wales Coast Path on the spectacular Llŷn Peninsula.

 Barafundle Bay, Pembrokeshire

-It’s a steep walk down to the beach area, but the stone steps are suitable for dogs and is more than worth the effort for its blinding beauty when you get there.
+It’s a steep walk down to the beach area, but the stone steps are suitable for dogs and is definitely worth the effort for its blinding beauty when you get there.

 How to get there: Parking is available at Stackpole Quay, Broad Haven South and Bosherston.

 What else?
 A different waterside walk is the nearby Bosherston Lily Ponds, where dogs are welcome.
 This relaxing lakeside view takes in plenty of wildlife, so keep dogs on a lead where possible.
 The nearby St Govan’s Country Inn is also dog-friendly.

 Rhossili Bay, GowerOnce ranked by the Times as ‘The UK's No.1 dog-friendly beach’, and one of TripAdvisor’s top ten beaches anywhere on the face of Earth, Rhossili’s three-mile-long stretch of sand is arguably the most recognisable in Wales.
 Dogs are allowed all year round and tend to particularly enjoy frolicking in the wet sand at low tide.
 All National Trust beaches on Gower welcome dogs throughout the year.